-The square footage of your roof.
+- The square footage of your roof.

-The average annual electricity consumption.
+- The average annual electricity consumption.

-The amount of sun-facing slopes on your roof.
+- The amount of sun-facing slopes on your roof.

-The complexity of your roof replacement project.
+- The complexity of your roof replacement project.

-The incentives available for going solar.
+- The incentives for going solar.

 There are several factors that go into a roof replacement.
-The size of your roof is one of the many factors and will also have one of the greatest impacts on a a solar roof investment.
+The size of your roof is one of the many factors and will also have one of the greatest impacts on a solar roof investment.
 A solar roof replacement requires purchasing specially designed asphalt shingles.
 The new GAF Solar HD asphalt shingles are almost 2 inches larger than the standard architectural shingles.
 Yes, this means your entire roof has to be replaced.
-We can't just add the solar shingles to your roof.
+We can't just add solar shingles to your existing roof.

 We all use different amounts of energy.
 Depending on how energy efficient your home is and how conscious you are about your energy usage.
-The good news is you can reduce both and in turn save yourself bundles money.
+The good news is you can reduce both and in turn save yourself bundles of money.
 It really matters how much electricity you consume annually.
 Once we know how many KW’s you need we can effectively calculate the size of the solar system needed to power your home.
-The less energy you consume the smaller solar system needed.
+The less energy you consume the smaller the solar system is needed.

 Having roof slopes that are shaded may require compensation.
 Which means installing more arrays of solar shingles on less optimal slopes.
 Compensation is needed sometimes.
-We need to produce enough electricity to power your home based on your yearly energy consumptions.
+We need to produce enough electricity to power your home based on your yearly energy consumption.
 Once this is determined the next main factor that impacts cost is the difficulty of your roof.

 Financial incentives take many forms.
 The incentives available are often what help reduce the initial investment.
 Thus making it much easier to get a return on the investment in a shorter period of time.
 Our federal and state governments have incentives in place to help homeowners afford to produce clean energy.